Improved Streaming Algorithm for Fair $k$-Center Clustering: Preliminary and Algorithmic Framework

 \subsection{Algorithmic Framework}

-In this subsection, we introduce the general framework of our algorithms.
+Next, we introduce the general framework of our algorithms.
 Throughout this paper, we assume that the optimal radius of the fair $k$-center problem is known as $r^*$ (i.e., $r^{*}= \max_{s\in S}d\left(s,C^*\right)$ for the optimum center set $C^*$).
-Although the exact value of $r^*$ is actually unknown, we can employ the previous approach for finding a suitable replacement of $r^*$ due to \citet{guo2025near}.
+Although the exact value of $r^*$ is actually unknown, we can employ the previous approach for finding suitable replacement of $r^*$ in the offline setting due to \citet{guo2025near} by compromising the ratio with a multiplicative factor of $1+\epsilon$.
 In general, all of our algorithms mainly proceed in two stages.

 \begin{itemize}